soham-amburle/FIFA-Data-Analysis-20July2025/PowerBI_Dashboard/FIFA_Dashboard_2_Insights.md

 The **FIFA 2 - Player Performance & Team Dynamics** dashboard delivers a **comprehensive analysis** of both **player performance** and **team dynamics**.
 It allows decision-makers to understand how **financial investments** correlate with **performance**, assess the team structure based on **player positions**, and identify the **top-performing players**.
 The dynamic and interactive elements, such as slicers and KPI cards, make this dashboard a powerful tool for making **data-driven decisions** on team management and financial planning.

 ---

-Let me know if you'd like further adjustments or additions!
-This README should now provide clear context and flow for the dashboard on GitHub.